 Accents coming from other places

-Northern states that border Canada typically have citizens that have a Canadian accent but our southern citizens don’t have a Mexican accent.
+Northern states bordering Canada typically have citizens with a Canadian accent but southern citizens don’t have a Mexican accent.

 It pays to have some accents

 Did you know in the Midwest the chances of being on television or broadcasting increase substantially?
-Television producers advised Midwestern “accents” are desired because they speak faster than anyone else in the country and they have the least amount of inflection when pronouncing different words and phrases.
+Television producers advised Midwestern “accents” are desired because individuals from this area of the nation speak faster when compared with others around the country.

 Changing a word over the years to have a different meaning

-Slang is a great example.
-Communication among generations is sometimes difficult because of it.
-Slang spoken in the 80s is totally irrelevant from slang used in the 90s or currently.
+Slang is a great example of a language within a language.
+Articulating thoughts and feelings among generations is sometimes difficult because of it.
+Slang spoken in the 80s is totally irrelevant from how it was used in the 90s or currently.
 Events went from cool, to sweet and now they are off the chain or hook.